 Looking for a night without the kids in the same tent?
 Opt for the Deluxe, Safari and Suite with an Additional Hive.
-The “hive” is a cute tent next to yours that is equipped with two cots.
+The “hive” is a cute tent next to yours that is equipped with twin beds

 3. You Can Connect with Your Family Rather Than Your Device